- Video : How to Teach Your Child About Good Touch and Bad Touch

 Last Updated on

-Why is It Important to Educate Your Child About Touch?
+Why Is It Important to Educate Your Child About Touch?

-Teaching Your Kid About Good Touch
+Teaching Your Child About the Good Touch

 Good touch or physical affection is a wonderful way to bond with your child.
 Here are a few points to keep in mind when trying to explain to your child about good touch.